 - vitamin D

-If your toddler is healthy and over the age of two years, you probably can switch from cow’s milk to a plant based milk drink safely.
+If your toddler is healthy and over the age of 12 months, you probably can switch from cow’s milk to a plant based milk drink safely.

 If you have any questions on whether a vegan lifestyle is right for your family and whether vegan diets are safe for children, do read:

-The problem lies in picking a brand and plant-based milk alternative that offers the correct nutrients to help replace the key nutrients that cow’s milk offered.
+The problem lies in picking a brand and best plant-based milk for toddlers that offers the correct nutrients to help replace the key nutrients that cow’s milk offered.

-The good news is that with the popularity of plant-based diets, there are now at least three different drinks for you to choose from.
+The good news is that with the popularity of plant-based diets, there are now at least three different fortified plant milks for you to choose from.